Content Freshness

 - Send an accurate

-Last-ModifiedHTTP header that updates whenever the page content genuinely changes. - Add
+Last-ModifiedHTTP header that moves whenever the page content genuinely changes. - Add

-dateModifiedto your JSON-LD (Article,WebPage, or similar) and keep it aligned with the real edit date. - Show a visible "Last updated" date on substantive pages so both readers and crawlers see the recency.
+dateModifiedto your JSON-LD (Article,WebPage, or similar) and keep it pinned to the real edit date. - Put a visible "Last updated" date on substantive pages so readers and crawlers both see the recency.

-- Do not back-date or fake freshness; keep every date tied to a real content update, since mismatched signals erode trust.
+- Never back-date or fake freshness.
+Tie every date to a real content update — mismatched signals erode trust.

 - Re-scan and check the